ElrohirGT/5318008Lang/vscode-extension/README.md

-# 531800 Lang - COmpiscript Official Extension
+# 531800 Lang - Compiscript Official Extension

 Official extension of Visual Studio Code for COmpiscript language.
 This extension includes support for syntx highlighting, snippets and semantic analysis in real time.